FordPipatkittikul/learning_java/README.md

 Abstract method: can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from).
 Abstract method can be only exist in abstract class.

+# Generics and collections

+generic can be replaced by any object type not primitive type.
+For type safety

+Collections allow us to store more than one value in one variable.
+Collection Framework provides a set of interfaces and classes that can be used to store and manipulate collections of object.

+    We can not instantiate bc it is interface
+    1) List: we need to specify the type of List content
+    2) Set: unordered and the elements don't have an index
+    3) Queue: add to the end and remove from the front ex. line of shopping.(FIFO)
+    4) Map

 # Enums
 https://www.w3schools.com/java/java_enums.asp